 A dredge is pretty much a six-armed umbrella rig on steroids with several connection points off each arm, also known as drops.
+Unlike the ever popular umbrella rig, a dredge is rigged with hookless baits or lures position in a bait ball configuration designed to entice any pelagic.
 The drops are trailed by a combination of hookless lures, rigged natural baits, or soft plastic squids generating the illusion of a natural bait-ball below the surface.

 By presenting a larger profile, offshore game fish such as Dorado, Yellowfin Tuna, Sailfish, and Marlin quickly shift focus on the vibrations and magnitude of flash produced from a dredge.
 Running surface teasers often lacks replicating the dredge's level of intentional disturbance.
 Many options exist on the market from different dredge designs to configurations including 4-arm, 6-arm or 8-arm dredges.
 These can be custom rigged with single, double, or triple tiers.
 Regardless the size of your teaser, the objective is to resemble the appearance and vibrations of a tightly swimming baitball.